NewbEkansh/Predicitive-Maintenance-Project/README.md

 This repository contains:

-The complete Jupyter Notebook (.ipynb) with the entire data processing and model training pipeline.
+The complete Google Colab Notebook (.ipynb) with the entire data processing and model training pipeline.

 A full-stack web application (Flask backend + HTML/JS frontend) to demonstrate the model's functionality.